 Mold allergy symptoms are the same as typical seasonal allergy symptoms.
 But an allergy to a type of mold called aspergillus can cause allergic bronchopulmonary aspergillosis.
 It is severe and can be hard to treat.
 Symptoms may include severe wheezing, coughing, and shortness of breath, much like asthma.

 Tips for Dealing With a Mold Allergy

 - Clean up fall leaves and yard debris as soon as possible to avoid giving mold a place to thrive.
-Have someone without a mold allergy do it, if possible.
+Wear an N-95 mask when cleaning up moldy areas, working with mulch, or cleaning up rotting logs and wood.
+Or have someone without a mold allergy do it, if possible.

-- Wear sunglasses and a hat when outside.
+- Wear sunglasses, a face mask, and a hat when outside.